Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 Defined as areas of oil and/or gas output from reservoirs beneath marine water depths ranging from greater than 2000 metres.

 The term reserves is misunderstood and misused in the oil and gas industry and media.
 It may have multiple meanings.
-Reserves are considered here as ‘Cumulative Production’ plus ‘Remaining Production’ (see below).
+Reserves and recoverable resources are together considered here as ‘Cumulative Production’ plus ‘Remaining Production’ (see below).
 Proved, probable and possible reserves (P+P+P) are also not used in Globalshift in this context.
 These represent the concept of 90% (proved reserves are subject to a 0.9 success risk), 50% (probable reserves are subject to a 0.5 success risk) and 10% (possible reserves are subject to a 0.1 success risk).
-Note that Globalshift ‘remaining production’, by definition, should be more than proved reserves and could roughly be equated to P+P (2P) reserves.
+Note that Globalshift ‘remaining production’, should be more than proved reserves and could roughly be equated to P+P (2P) reserves.

 Is the total volume of oil and/or sales gas up to a given year that has been produced (in Globalshift this is to the current year minus one).

-Equates to most likely remaining recoverable resources of oil or sales gas that have not yet been produced but will be recovered under economic conditions that could exist in the future.
+Equates to most likely remaining reserves and recoverable resources of oil or sales gas that have not yet been produced but will be recovered under economic conditions that could exist in the future.
 This assumes the world remains a stable, comfortable place to live with a price regime that satisfies demand whilst demand changes in manageable steps and fossil fuels retain market share.
 They are summed output values over a future period (in Globalshift this is to the year 2100).
 Remaining production volumes are not statistically derived and are best thought of as one interpretation of ‘most likely’ numbers.
 There are 3 categories of ‘Remaining.’

 That part of Remaining Production that represents all current producing fields that have entered production but have not yet been abandoned and will continue to produce.
 It is an estimate based on objective analysis of past production and depletion rates to assess future production through history matching.
 It does not include new oil and gas from old fields extracted through new methods or step-out drilling.